 - Tin the earth connection part internally, near the split and solder the earth wires to this point.

 - Thread the signal wire through the earth connection part and the signal post part and solder at the opening.

-- Fit all the RCA plug parts together and push the litz wire slightly up into the phono plug.
-Then tightened the grub screw, but not too tight so as to penetrate the wires, you have now completed both termination.
+- Fit all the RCA plug parts together and push the Litz wire slightly up into the phono plug.
+Then tightened the grub screw, but not too tight so as to penetrate the wires, you have now completed both terminations.

 - Repeat the same process to create the red signal wire.